scope-ink/docs/content/integrations.md

 - [GitLab](https://docs.scope.ink/integrations/3-gitlab)
 - [GitLab Enterprise](https://docs.scope.ink/integrations/4-gitlab-enterprise)

-However, the process will depend on how you log in:
+## The integration process depends on how you log in:

 **1. If you Login with GitHub**